aragilar/dnd-flask/data/documentation/abilities.md

 ## Ability Score Modifiers

-Each of a creature's abilities has a score. a number that defines the magnitude of that ability.
+Each of a creature's abilities has a score, a number that defines the magnitude of that ability.
 An ability score is not just a measure of innate capabilities, but also encompasses a creature's training and competence in activities related to that ability.

 A score of 10 or 11 is the normal human average, but adventurers and many monsters are a cut above average in most abilities.
 A score of 18 is the highest that a person usually reaches.
 Adventurers can have scores as high as 20, and monsters and divine beings can have scores as high as 30.